2023 Project Proposals

 Anticipated Follow-up Teaching/Professional Activity for Student

-To demonstrate the synergy that can exist between teaching and research, the Ford Scholar(s) and Professor Means will work together to create a presentation using the data for a Fall 2023 presentation.
+To demonstrate the synergy that can exist between teaching and research, the Ford Scholar(s) and Professor Means will work together to create a presentation using the information for a Fall 2024 presentation in my law-related course.
 The Ford scholar(s) will be invited as a guest speaker(s) to my classes to present some of the research findings and to share their research experience.
-If interested, the scholar(s) will also be asked to attend and present at a professional conference with Professor Means during the 2023-2024 academic year and coauthor at least one paper that draws on the data collected this summer.
+If interested, the scholar(s) will also be asked to attend and present at a professional conference with Professor Means during the next academic year and coauthor at least one paper that draws on the experience this summer.

 Project Location